Anglo Saxon writing

 Beowuff author Robin Price writes:

-Whilst researching my children’s series Beowuff I found that the Anglo Saxon period is an amazingly rich source of tales and legends which are ideal for story writing.
-The Saxons told tales of monsters like the sea serpents, elves, charms, dragons.
-Alternatively, you can write a realistic tale about King Alfred and the cakes or Saxons batting against their sworn enemies The Vikings.
-If you want to write your own Anglo Saxon story, the ‘flash writing’ story maker on this page will speed you through the planning part and help you get going.
-(Teachers: see the instructions below the story maker for tips on how to use it in class).
-If you’d rather write a story about the Romans or the Stone Age – click on one of the historical periods in the right hand navigation.
+Whilst researching my children’s series Beowuff I found that the Anglo Saxon period is a rich source of tales and legends which are ideal for story writing.
+The Saxons told tales of monsters like the sea monsters, elves and dragons.
+The word ‘charm’ is a Saxon word.
+If you don’t magic, you can write a realistic tale about King Alfred and the burnt cakes or Saxons batting against their sworn enemies The Vikings.

-When I’m not writing books I lead history workshops for primary and secondary schools In the past I have run workshops for Shakespeare’s Birthplace Trust and the Young Archaeologists society.
+When I’m not writing books I lead history workshops for primary and secondary schools and I have run workshops for Shakespeare’s Birthplace Trust and the Young Archaeologists society.
 I also visit international schools with Author’s Abroad.
-Teaching the Anglo Saxons through creative writing is great fun and I’m amazed at what the pupils can come up with when they write their own stories.
+Introducing history through creative writing is great fun and I’m fascinated to see what the pupils can come up with when they write their own stories.

 ABOUT MY BOOKS